Working with segments

 View and manage your segments

-To work with your segments, go to Marketing > Customers > Segments.
+To work with your segments, go to Outbound marketing > Customers > Segments.
 This opens a standard list view, which you can use to search, sort, filter, create, and delete your segments.
 Open any segment to view its details, or select New to create a new one.

 Create and go live with a new segment